botswana-harvard/getresults-distribute/README.md

 Log Reader
 ----------

 The log reader uses `apache_log_parser` to parse a local or remote apache log.
 See the management command `start_log_reader`.
+We put this in a cron job.
+On the next parse event, the log reader starts where it left off (`lastpos`).

+	#!/bin/bash
+	. ~/.virtualenvs/django18/bin/activate
+	cd ~/source/getresults-tx
+	python manage.py start_log_reader
+	. ~/.virtualenvs/django18/bin/deactivate
+	exit 0

 Line Readers
 ------------
-A line reader is passed to the log reader and call per line.
-The `RegexApacheLineReader` reads a line looking for evidence that a previously sent file was accessed.
+A line reader is passed to the log reader and called per line.
+For example, the `RegexApacheLineReader` reads a line looking for evidence that a previously sent file was accessed.
 If a match is found, the `Acknowledgement` model and the `History` models are updated.